 Crocieres de France

 To try and re-open the French cruisemarket, Royal Caribbean Cruise Lines founded Crocieres de France as a subsidiary of Pullmantur Cruises, its Spanish stronghold.
 The company was founded in september 2007 when Holiday Dream was transferred from Pullmantur Cruises and re-named Bleu de France.
-The ship was originally built as HAPAG-Lloyd's Europa in 1980 and started sailings from Marseilles in the Mediterranean from may 2008 onwards.
+The ship was originally built as HAPAG-Lloyd's Europa in 1980 and started sailings from Marseilles in the Mediterranean from may 2008 onwards for the Crocieres de France brand.
 She is nowadays sailing for Saga Holidays as their Saga Sapphire.
-The company was an all-inclusive cruise-product, so also drinks and tips are included in the fare.
+The company was an all-inclusive cruise-product, so also drinks and tips were included in the fare.

 Although the on-board product was definitely French, the ships were registered at Malta and in my opinion, it would have been better if the ships had been registered in France also, maybe this would also have given the ships more attention in France.
 But of course also the Spanish market is served by ships sailing under flags of conveniece through Pullmantur Cruises itself.
 It seems that even the large players in the industry don't dare to gamble and create a truly unique brand for a market that is been targeted.
 But at least the name of the first ship, Bleu de France, was something more original then anticipated.